-When legumes are sprouted, the usual chemical process is that mineral blocking, digestive distress inducing phytates are significantly reduced.
+When legumes germinate, the natural chemical process significantly reduces mineral blocking, digestive distress inducing phytates and other anti-nutrients.
 Since the soybean is a legume, would sprouted soybean milk be an option?
-There are recipes out there on how to make this yourself at home, which have caught on in some vegetarian circles.
+There are recipes out there on how to make this yourself at home, which has caught on in some vegetarian circles.

 Unfortunately, sprouted soybeans are quite unlike other legumes like peas, lentils, chickpeas, and beans.
 The phytates in soy actually become more concentrated when sprouted.
 In addition, sprouting does nothing to reduce the phytoestrogen content of the soybean nor does it mitigate the powerful goitrogenic effect on the thyroid gland.

 It seems best to skip the soy milk altogether in the final analysis.
 Soy milk has no benefits in the diet whatsoever.
 Neither commercial soy milk nor homemade soy milk presents a viable dairy-free beverage alternative for long term health.
 If you don’t have a dairy allergy, grass-fed raw milk is the best choice all around.

 If dairy allergies are present, coconut milk, wild rice milk, or almond milk are better alternatives.
 Be aware that commercial preparations of these beverages carry risks in the form of additives, synthetic vitamins, and GMOs.
 In addition, toxic packaging is a risk from plastic-lined cartons or BPA lined cans.
 As a result, it is best to prepare them yourself if at all possible.
 This article contains some easy recipes for milk substitutes to consider.